Farl/DroneSimulator/README.md

 # DroneSim
 Demo of virtual reality simulator for training skills of piloting of unmanned aerial vehicles.
 Developed with Unity.
+This project is not finished yet.
 Description:
 - customizable realistic physical model of drone behavior
 - several training scenarios (managing, photographing, FPV-drones)